Artificial intelligence in Wikimedia projects: Using Wikipedia for artificial intelligence

+A 2017 paper described Wikipedia as the mother lode for human-generated text available for machine learning.
 In the development of the Google's Perspective API that identifies toxic comments in online forums, a dataset containing hundreds of thousands of Wikipedia talk page comments with human-labelled toxicity levels was used.

-Subsets of the Wikipedia corpus are considered the largest well-curated data sets available for AI training.
+As of 2023, subsets of the Wikipedia corpus were considered one of the largest well-curated data sets available for AI training, used to train every LLM to-date according to Stephen Harrison.
+This use of Wikipedia was divisive as of 2023.